-Acoustic Sleeper Strips are 1/4-inch thick neoprene, 1-1/2-inch wide and 44 inches long.
+Acoustic Sleeper Strips are 1/4-inch thick neoprene, 1-1/2-inch wide, and 44 inches long.
 They are stapled to the underside of span-rated plywood.
 The Acoustic Sleeper has been granted US Patent No. 10,041,245.

 Strips are recommended at terminal edges and butt-edges of panels where floor finishes are brittle or stiff, such as tile or concrete.
 Strips can also be used anywhere pads are normally used.

-Stock and Shipping: Acoustic Sleeper Strips are always stocked.
-Minimum order is a box of 10 strips, 44 inches long.
+Acoustic Sleeper Strips are always stocked.
+The minimum order is a box of 10 strips, 44 inches long.

 Noise from floors above can travel through the floor structure and radiate into the space below.
 This is known as impact noise or footfalls, which is measured by a standard called the Impact Insulation Classification (IIC).
 Different elements of the floor and ceiling construction contribute to isolating this noise in various amounts, and are called the ΔIIC, or Delta IIC (for difference).
 All dwelling units and sleeping rooms in apartments, condominiums, hotels, and other multiple-unit housing are required by the International Building Code to maintain a IIC-50 (IBC 1207.3).